 Email: jgo21@cam.ac.uk

-James is College Teaching Associate in music at St Catharine’s College, Cambridge.
+James is Affiliated Lecturer in music at the University of Cambridge and College Teaching Associate in music at St Catharine’s College, Cambridge.
 He completed his PhD at Royal Holloway, University of London, where he was supervised by Professor Nicholas Cook.
 His research interests include the theory and analysis of music from the eighteenth century to the present, the application of philosophical hermeneutics to music, critical theory, and music education.
 He is also a composer, and his works have been performed by, amongst others, the London Symphony Orchestra, the London Sinfonietta, the Philharmonia Orchestra and Deutsches Symphonie-Orchester Berlin.
 Three commercial recordings of his music have been released.
 He has a strong interest in music education, and is the founder of Olsen Verlag, a social enterprise whose purpose is to bring Western art music to wider audiences.

 Email: exec@sma.ac.uk